ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/ourfinance.md

 ## Required Licences

-The following table highlights the various licences that DIGIFIN can provide needed to operate a fully comprehensive digital freezone.
+The following table highlights the various licences that OurFinance can provide needed to operate a fully comprehensive digital freezone.

 {{#include overview.md}}